 This trip cap is for the overall Westphalia Center, and so is greater than the trip cap established with PPS 4-08002.
-As discussed in the Transportation finding of this resolution, and notwithstanding that a new trip cap for the subject property is established with this PPS, the development is within the trip cap of 4-08002.
+As discussed in the Transportation finding of this technical staff report, and notwithstanding that a new trip cap for the subject property is established with this PPS, the proposed development is within the trip cap of 4-08002.
 It is also within the trip cap of CSP-07004-01.